← The journal AI & SaaS February 19, 2026

 AI's Implications for SaaS in 2026: Why Moats Matter More Than Ever

-The conversations I'm having with SaaS founders have changed rather dramatically over the past eighteen months.
+The conversations I'm having with SaaS founders have changed over the past eighteen months.

-At Levera, we advise tech companies through M&A transactions, which gives us a somewhat uncomfortable front-row seat to how the market values software businesses.
-What I'm seeing in 2026 suggests that without genuine defensibility - without data moats, network effects, or other structural advantages that compound over time - the outlook for many traditional SaaS companies is rather concerning.
+At Levera, we advise tech companies through M&A transactions, which gives us a front-row seat to how the market values software businesses.
+What I'm seeing in 2026 suggests that without genuine defensibility - data moats, network effects, workflow depth, or other structural advantages that compound over time - many traditional SaaS companies will face more valuation pressure.

 This isn't alarmism.
 It's simply what the data appears to be telling us.